-Note: sFlow data is sent every x number of packets (configurable on the sFlow device), whereas typically all NetFlow data is collected and monitored.
-This means that sFlow data provides a sampling of network traffic data, whereas Flow data provides all network traffic data.
+Note: sFlow, NetFlow-Lite, and J-Flow data is sent every x number of packets (configurable on the device), whereas regular NetFlow provides statistics about all of the network traffic.
+This means that sFlow, NetFlow-Lite, and J-Flow data provides a sampling of network traffic data that is not absolutely accurate, whereas NetFlow provides statistics about all network traffic data so that network traffic data is highly accurate.
+However, typically sFlow, along with the sample packets, sends accurate total interface traffic.

-sFlow data sampling methods may result in Interface Overview and Interface Detail reports that appear to have more or less traffic than is shown in the Flow Monitor Home page source information.
+Data sampling methods may result in Interface Overview and Interface Detail reports that appear to have more or less traffic than is shown in the Flow Monitor Home page source information.
 This is because the sampled data shown in the Interface Overview and Interface Detail reports are derived the sampled data and the Flow Monitor Home page source information is derived from the total interface traffic data.

-§ Select a different interface.
+Select a different interface.
 Use the Interface list at the top of the page to select the interface for which the report data displays.

 Selecting a different date range.
 Use the Date range list at the top of the report to change the timeframe for which report data is displayed.
 If you select Custom, you will be prompted to enter a start and end time for the date range.
-For more information, see Filtering by date and time (on page 78).
+For more information, see Filtering by date and time (on page 77).
 You can also change the report date and time by using the Report Zoom Tool.
 For more information, see Report Zoom Tool.